 If I do bring my car, are there car parking facilities?

-There are good parking facilities at both sites, with free off road dedicated parking spaces in our car parks.
+There are good parking facilities at both sites, with free off road dedicated parking spaces.

 How suitable are your holidays for people with limited mobility?